 - The possibility to see a preview of your page in front-end

-- Or go back to the WordPress editor in the back office to be able to do your SEO optimizations for example (by filling in the Yoast fields).
+- Or go back to the WordPress editor in the back office to do your SEO optimizations (by filling in the Yoast fields).

 10 – Free Version vs. Pro Version